wishlist app screenshot

 export function wishlistReducer(state: WishlistState, action: WishlistAction): WishlistState {...}

-As explained before, it receives the current state and an action to take on that state.
+As explained before, it receives the current state and an action to take on that state, and returns a new state.
 A concept that is crucial to understand is that this reducer function must be a pure function, meaning it must never modify the existing state but return a new state object.
 This concept is known as immutability and it tripped me up on a couple of occasions.
 Let's see this concept in action with one of the simplest examples, the "ADD_WISH" action type.

 export function wishlistReducer(